juanmiguelrl/breast-cancer-subtyping/README.md

 ### Train options in json (--t):
 Compulsory:
-balance_data : boolean, if true it balance the data taking randomly the same amount of samples of each classify option
+balance_data : boolean, if true it balance the data taking randomly the same amount of samples of each clasify option

 ## Program options:
 --j : followed by the json file path with the program configuration (needed for the different options of the program to work correctly)